-On that note, there’s nothing wrong with borrowing from other mission or team mission statements.
-Don’t feel like you have to reinvent the wheel for a mission statement to identify your core goals.
-To that point, it’s also okay to change the mission statement - this isn’t something you set and forget.
-It’s actually a best practice to come back to the mission statement regularly and confirm it still represents your values and goals.
+Much better.
+With that said, there’s nothing wrong with borrowing from other mission or team mission statements.
+On the other hand, it’s also okay to change the mission statement.
+It’s actually a best practice to regularly review mission statements to confirm they still represent your values and goals.
 If it doesn’t, change it!

 Another benefit of the mission statement is it allows you to review your work and value-adding activities with your supervisor.
-You’re able to confirm that the work you’re doing “rhymes,” so to speak, with the rest of the team and what they envision for your role, as well as very clearly outlining the strategic nature of what you do.
-This, also, can elevate your role within your organization.
+You’re able to confirm that the work you’re doing fits in with the rest of the team and what they envision for your role, as well as very clearly outlining the strategic nature of what you do.
+This can elevate HR's role within the organization as well.

+Write down your goals, share with your boss, and revisit regularly to set yourself up for greater success now and in the future.
 As Covey says, a mission statement “that truly reflects the deep shared vision and values of everyone—creates a great unity and tremendous commitment.”

 You can stay informed, educated, and up-to-date with important HR topics using BerniePortal’s comprehensive resources: